farag2/Sophia-Script-for-Windows/README.md

 - Turn off Windows features;
 - Remove Windows capabilities with pop-up form written in [WPF](#Images);
 - Create a Windows cleaning up task in the Task Scheduler;
   - A toast notification will pop up a minute before the task [starts](#Images)
 - Create tasks in the Task Scheduler to clear
   - %SystemRoot%\SoftwareDistribution\Download
   - %TEMP%
 - Unpin all Start menu tiles;
 - Pin shortcuts to Start menu using [syspin.exe](http://www.technosys.net/products/utils/pintotaskbar)
- - Three shortcuts are preconfigured to be pinned: Control Panel, "old style" Devices and Printers, and Command Promt
+  - Three shortcuts are preconfigured to be pinned: Control Panel, "old style" Devices and Printers, and Command Prompt
 - Turn on Controlled folder access and add protected folders using dialog menu;
 - Add exclusion folder from Microsoft Defender Antivirus scanning using dialog menu;
 - Add exclusion file from Microsoft Defender Antivirus scanning using dialog menu;